api-platform/docs/core/operations.md

 # Operations

-API Platform Core relies on the concept of operations.
+API Platform relies on the concept of operations.
 Operations can be applied to a resource exposed by the API.
 From an implementation point of view, an operation is a link between a resource, a route and its related controller.

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/screencast/api-platform/operations?cid=apip"><img src="../distribution/images/symfonycasts-player.png" alt="Operations screencast"><br>Watch the Operations screencast</a></p>